 I’d initiated my first divorce.
 I’d wanted to move to Denmark and my husband didn’t.
 I knew that if I didn’t go, I’d regret it forever.
 There’s no doubt in my mind that I would’ve become resentful and that staying would’ve just prolonged the inevitable.
 We’d met when we were barely 20 and had just become too different over the next 15 years.
 We parted as friends and it was what I wanted… actually what I really wanted was for him to move to Denmark with me and for us to have an amazing adventure together.
 But that wasn’t him.
 And I accepted that.
 And so did he.
-I sobbed for months.
+I cried for months.
 Except for the day my grandfather died and that godawful Thursday in July, I don’t think I’ve ever cried so violently before or since.
-I was heartbroken over making an impossible choice and no part of me could’ve ever eaten chips and laughed in the next room knowing that I’d just launched an emotional hand grenade into the middle of this man’s peaceful life.
-I still think of myself as a selfish bitch because of it and there’s rarely been a day that it doesn’t occupy my thoughts, but I also know I made the right choice.
+I was heartbroken over making an impossible choice and no part of me could’ve ever lived my best life in the next room knowing that I’d just launched an emotional hand grenade into the middle of this man’s peaceful life.
+I still struggle not to see myself as a selfish bitch because of it, and there’s rarely been a day that it doesn’t cross my mind in some way.
+I also know that I made the right choice.
 I’ll always love him for letting me go so selflessly.
-Sometimes I think this divorce is my karma for that one.
+I often think that this divorce is my karma for that one.

 A week after I’d signed the divorce filing, I received another email.
 My situational Danish is good, but I’m not fluent and I find it difficult to follow unfamiliar topics like the ins and outs of the Denmark divorce process.
 I couldn’t completely understand the email and Google translate didn’t help.
 I thought I had to physically sign something and waited for his lordship to demand my signature.
 But he never mentioned it.
 A couple of weeks later I finally had the chance to run the email past a Dane who told me that the divorce was final and that the page I thought needed to be signed was actually the Denmark divorce decree (which is also available in English upon request).